Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • Beliefs: A secular service is a wise choice if you and your family are not religious.
 Your spiritual leader can guide you if you are devout in your faith.

 • Guest List: Did your loved one have many friends, family members, or work colleagues?
-Were they a high-profile figure in your community?
-Consider how many people might want to pay their respects because that affects venue size, catering, and parking issues.
+Were they a notable member of the community?
+Consider how many people might want to pay their respects because that affects venue size, catering, and parking.

 • Explain what is included in packaged plans